webfoolery/Swiss-Army-Knife/README.md

 * **Enable auto-login:** Allows users to automatically log in after registering.

-* **Insert code:** When enabled this will allow you to add CSS, javascript or HTML to the final page.
-Code is added to the HEAD section and you can also add code after the opening BODY tag or before the closing BODY tag.
+* **Insert code:** When enabled this will allow you to add CSS, javascript, metatags or HTML to the final page.
+Code can be added to the `<head>` or `<body>` section and you can also either position the code after the opening tag of before the closing tag.
 You can enter your CSS/Javascript in the plugin or add links to an external code source/s

 * **System message after login:** Display a system message to users after a successful login